zaheer122/Medifind/README.md

 # Medifind
+In emergency situations, every second counts.
+The ability to locate the nearest medical facility quickly can be the difference between life and death.
 MediFind is a location-based mobile and web application designed to help users identify and navigate to the nearest hospitals, emergency rooms, and healthcare centers.
+By integrating real-time location services and a user-friendly interface, MediFind ensures that users receive urgent medical attention without wasting valuable time.